Dear Pancreatic Cancer Action Network Friends:

 - From July 1 through November 30, 2012, contacts to the PanCAN Patient Services increased by 23 percent compared to a similar period during the previous year and clinical trial searches nearly doubled for the period.
 Since the launch of the PanCAN Patient Services program in 2002, we have now served more than 65,000 patients and their family members.
 These services ensure that patients have access to the latest research and treatment options.

 - We provide support for the thousands of volunteers around the country who significantly raise visibility about pancreatic cancer.
 One way that we raise awareness is through social networking sites like Facebook, where we now have nearly 80,000 friends and 90 local pages.
 In addition, 63 local Twitter pages have been created for the organization.
-Platforms such as LinkedIn, Pinterest, YouTube, and Causes, extend our outreach through social media even more.
+Platforms such as LinkedIn, Pinterest, YouTube, extend our outreach through social media even more.

 Our volunteers continue to inspire us through their relentless efforts to raise funds and visibility for pancreatic cancer.
 From July 1 to November 30, volunteers held 123 signature and awareness events nationwide, engaging tens of thousands of supporters and grossing more than $5 million*.